guikarai/LinuxONE-CaaS/README.md

 We have shown that Mosquitto is configured correctly and we can both publish and subscribe to a topic.

 ## Step 6 - Creation your first remote encryption flow

+### MQTT and Node-RED
+Now we know the broker is working we can look at sending messages to and from Node-RED.

+**Action:** Open new browser tab and go to the Node-RED flow editor that is running on your LinuxONE guest (this should be :1880).

+**Action:**  Let's complete the previous and existing flow in the flow workspace.
+Find the **MQTT input node** in the input section of the toolbar to the left of the screen and drag an instance of the node into the workspace.
+Note that there are two MQTT nodes that come with Node-RED by default: input and output.

+**Action:** Double-click the MQTT input node to edit the configuration.

+**Action:** For this first test we will input the broker details: localhost and port 1883.
+**Action:** Also make sure to change the Topic to the same as we used before: **topic/clear-text-data**.
+**Action:** Ensure that you also input the user name and password that we configured earlier.
+**Action:** Click OK to save.

+**Action:** Drag in a debug node and connect the two nodes.
+**Action:** Click the Deploy button.
+If all is working correctly you should see a small green connected indicator underneath the MQTT node.
+Go to the terminal window in which the Mosquitto broker is running.
+There will be indication of a new client connection.

+Go to the terminal window where you originally ran the mosquitto_pub command and run it again.
+Now check the debug output panel in the Node-RED GUI and you should be able to see the hello World message.

+Next we will test to see if we can publish messages from Node-RED to the MQTT broker.
+Drag in an **MQTT output node** from the output section of the toolbar to the left of the screen.
+Double-click the node and enter the same parameters as before.

+**Action:** Double-click the MQTT input node to edit the configuration.

+**Action:** For this first test we will input the broker details: localhost and port 1883.
+**Action:** Also make sure to change the Topic to the same as we used before: **topic/encrypted-text-data**.
+**Action:** Ensure that you also input the user name and password that we configured earlier.
+**Action:** Click OK to save.

+Save the node and drag in an Inject node.
+Connect the two nodes and deploy.
+If all the settings are correct you should see a green Connected indicator appear underneath the MQTT output node.
+Click the button on the left of the Inject node.

+Go back to the terminal window where you originally ran the mosquitto_sub command.
+It should show the message sent from the Inject node to the MQTT output node in Node-RED.